cashapp/cloner/README.md

 ## Parallel replication

-Runs transactions in parallel unless they are causal.
+Apples transactions in parallel unless they are causal.
 Transactions A and B are causal iff 1) A happens before transaction B in the global ordering and 2) the set of primary keys they write to overlap.

 The primary key set of a chunk "repair" (i.e. diffing/writing of a chunk at the point of the high watermark) is the full primary key set of that chunk, i.e. a chunk repair never runs in parallel with any other transactions inside that chunk.